 While Israel has . . . established the reputed spouse relationship as something of an alternative to marriage, and indeed, has conferred a broad array of rights to reputed spouse couples that . . . are “equal” to marriage, Israeli law has purposely kept the status of these two relationships separate.
 Reputed spouses are not married spouses under Israeli law.

 OK, so we get the distinction: reputed spouses aren’t married under Israeli law.
-But here’s the kicker: under Israeli law they are entitled to inheritance rights, just like married couples, a key point made by the dissent in this case:
+But here’s the kicker: under Israeli law they are entitled to inheritance rights, just like married couples, a key point made by the dissent in the Cohen case:

 [T]he rights of reputed spouses are nearly identical to the rights of formally married people in Israel.
 One of those rights of reputed spouses is entitlement to an inheritance, as evidenced by the Israeli inheritance order contained in the record.